grgzpp/Vector/README.md

     ```

 ## Testing with Postman
-In the repository there is also a Postman collection that can be imported which will give you a list of calls useful for testing all the features of Vector:
+In the repository there is also a Postman collection and environment that can be imported.
+It will give you a list of calls useful for testing all the features of Vector:

-1. Install Postman in your system (https://www.postman.com/downloads/)
+1. Install [Postman](https://www.postman.com/downloads/) in your system

 2. Open Postman and click _Import_

-3. Search for _Vector.postman_collection.json_ file, located in the _postman_ folder of the cloned repository
+3. Search for _postman_ folder of the cloned repository and import it.
+It should import a collection and an environment.

 The same calls can be made using other programs, such as _curl_ directly from the terminal, but it is certainly less comfortable than using Postman.

-Furthermore, importing the collection on Postman you will also have the Vector Environment, where there are the fields to insert the access tokens of the example users created in the database seeding.
-It is recommended to log in with all test users (the password is the same), register the token in the environment for every user and start making test calls.
+In the imported Vector Environment there are fields to insert the access tokens of the example users created in the database seeding.
+It is recommended to log in with all the test users (the password is the same and it is already written in the login body), register the token in the environment for every user and start making test calls.

 ## API Documentation

 ### Root

 **Login**

 Log in the user.

 Route: